yv-be/machine-learning-projects/README.md

 # projects

-This repository contains a collection of projects done at university or in my free time.
+This repository contains a collection of projects related to machine learning and classification tasks.
 In the following, for each of them a very short and simple introduction will be given.

-# Organization and Fun Apps Webpage

-My web page is a personal project that I started for fun and for the purpose of learning new things.
-It has been hosted on the Vercel Cloud Platform and is a continuous project that is still under construction.
-However, the project is constantly updated and improved, so stay tuned!

 # Convolutional Neural Networks (CNNs) and Image Classification